-The number of people sleeping rough in England is at a record high: government data shows that on any given night in autumn last year, nearly 5,000 people were recorded sleeping on the streets, a figure that has more than doubled since 2010.
-Some police records show that 80 percent of people begging have 'some kind of home' to go to.
+The number of people sleeping rough in England is at a record-high - a 73% increase over the last three years.
+Government data shows that on any night in autumn 2017, nearly 5,000 people were recorded sleeping on the streets, a figure that has more than doubled since 2010.
+But there are claims that the UK has a problem with 'fake homeless' begging on the street.
+These are people who have homes, but still go out onto the streets to beg.
+News stories of scammers are frequent, and some police records show that 80% of people begging have 'some kind of home' to go to.

-Homelessness charities say the individuals that people like Ashley and Cambridge police are taking action against may well have homes, but could have complex and chaotic lives that led to them begging on the streets.
-They argue that people are demonising the homeless population, who already face a lack of trust and abuse from the public.
+In Liverpool one business owner claims every beggar outside his pubs and clubs is fake homeless.
+Homeless charities argue that some individuals may well have homes, but that they have complex and chaotic lives that may have led to them begging on the streets.
+They argue that people like Ashley are demonising the homeless population, who already face a lack of trust and abuse from the public.